WebDevStudios/wds-site-documentation/glossary/terms/custom-post-type.md

 ## Definition

-A Custom Post Type refers to a content type that admins can create and manage, beyond the default posts and pages.
+A Custom Post Type refers to a content type admins can create and manage beyond the default posts and pages.
 Custom Post Types allow WordPress websites to organize and display specific content in a structured manner.
-They are particularly useful for diverse content like portfolios, testimonials, products, and more.
+They are handy for diverse content like portfolios, testimonials, products, etc.

 ## Real Life Example